mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 #### Enums

 By default, enum is considered as numeric type.
-For string enums, you need to explicitly provide one of:
+For string enums, we need to explicitly provide one of:

-- reference to the enum (which will force you to define the enum before defining the entity)
+- reference to the enum (which will force we to define the enum before defining the entity)
   ```ts
   @Enum(() => UserRole)
   role: UserRole;